Ribavirin

 Biological Half-Life

-The terminal half-life of ribavirin following administration of a single oral dose of 1200 mg is about 120 to 170 hours.
+Following a single oral dose of 1200 mg ribavirin, the terminal half-life is approximately 120 to 170 hours.

 毒性/毒理 (Toxicokinetics/TK)